 Introducing the Ultimate Equalizer

-Example of The Ultimate Equalizer System Configuration Screen
+Example of The Ultimate Equalizer System Configuration Screen (BBM+CABS)

 1. Active system – allows amplifiers to exert maximum control over loudspeaker driver and makes crossover characteristics independent of driver loading.